salesforcecli/sfdx-cli/README.md

 1. From within this repository's root directory, run `npm install`.
 1. Run `bin/run` to view the CLI's root help.

+#### Developer flags

+The following flags are supported by the `bin/run` script, and can be combined as desired.
+They are stripped from the args passed to the CLI application itself.

+* *--cli-suspend*: Starts the `node` binary with the `--inspect-brk` flag to allow a remote debugger to attach before running.
+* *--cli-debug*: Sets the `SFDX_DEBUG=1` envar for the `node` process, which enables the v6 `cli-engine`'s debug output level.

 #### Developer notes

 * If you change this project's `package.json` to reference a new core plugin, or change the `package.json` of any referenced plugins, you may need to delete `cli-engine`'s plugin cache to force it to reload.